Falcon: Overview

 A study of mtDNA cytochrome b sequence data of some kestrels identified a clade containing the common kestrel and related "malar-striped" species, to the exclusion of such taxa as the greater kestrel (which lacks a malar stripe), the lesser kestrel (which is very similar to the common, but also has no malar stripe), and the American kestrel, which has a malar stripe, but its colour pattern – apart from the brownish back – and also the black feathers behind the ear, which never occur in the true kestrels, are more reminiscent of some hobbies.
 The malar-striped kestrels apparently split from their relatives in the Gelasian, roughly 2.0–2.5 million years ago (Mya), and are seemingly of tropical East African origin.
 The entire "true kestrel" group—excluding the American species—is probably a distinct and quite young clade, as also suggested by their numerous apomorphies.

 Most members of the genus Falco show a "tooth" on the upper mandible.

 Other studies have confirmed that the hierofalcon are a monophyletic group–and that hybridization is quite frequent at least in the larger falcon species.
-Initial studies of mtDNA cytochrome b sequence data suggested that the hierofalcon are basal among living falcons.
+Initial studies of mtDNA cytochrome b sequence data suggested that the hierofalcon are sister to other living falcons.
 The discovery of a NUMT proved this earlier theory erroneous.
 In reality, the hierofalcon are a rather young group, originating at the same time as the start of the main kestrel radiation, about 2 Mya.
 Very little fossil history exists for this lineage.
 However, the present diversity of very recent origin suggests that this lineage may have nearly gone extinct in the recent past.

 The phylogeny and delimitations of the peregrine and hobby groups are more problematic.
 Molecular studies have only been conducted on a few species, and the morphologically ambiguous taxa have often been little researched.
 The morphology of the syrinx, which contributes well to resolving the overall phylogeny of the Falconidae, is not very informative in the present genus.
 Nonetheless, a core group containing the peregrine and Barbary falcons, which, in turn, group with the hierofalcon and the more distant prairie falcon (which was sometimes placed with the hierofalcon, though it is entirely distinct biogeographically), as well as at least most of the "typical" hobbies, are confirmed to be monophyletic as suspected.

-Given that the American Falco species of today belong to the peregrine group, or are apparently more basal species, the initially most successful evolutionary radiation seemingly was a Holarctic one that originated possibly around central Eurasia or in (northern) Africa.
-One or several lineages were present in North America by the Early Pliocene at latest.
+Given that the American Falco species of today belong to the peregrine group, or are apparently sister to other species in the clade, the initially most successful evolutionary radiation seemingly was a Holarctic one that originated possibly around central Eurasia or in (northern) Africa.
+One or several lineages were present in North America by the Early Pliocene at the latest.